Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Introduction

 Understanding dynamic 3D scenes requires reasoning jointly about \textit{geometry}, \textit{motion}, and \textit{time}.
 Yet existing methods typically treat these factors separately: multi-view reconstruction systems assume static worlds with fixed camera poses, while motion estimation and tracking frameworks rely on explicit pose regression or per-object motion models.
 This separation leads to brittle pipelines that struggle to generalize across diverse scenes and motion types.
 We argue that a single, unified representation---\textbf{scene flow}---can encapsulate both 3D structure and motion, bridging the gap between reconstruction and tracking.

 In this work, we introduce \textbf{Flow4R}---see Figures \ref{fig:teaser} and \ref{fig:pipeline}---a two-view transformer framework that formulates 4D perception entirely in terms of scene flow.
 Flow4R predicts per-pixel 3D positions, flow vectors, and camera pose weights, allowing it to infer both camera and object motion in a single forward pass without explicit pose heads or bundle adjustment.
-Unlike DUSt3R-style shared-frame pointmaps, we predict camera-space scene flow with pose weights, enabling motion recovery without a dedicated pose regressor.
 This flow-centric perspective reframes 4D reconstruction as continuous motion reasoning, unifying static and dynamic scene understanding under one compact formulation.

 Recent advances in 3D reconstruction have seen the emergence of multi-view, self-attention-based transformers.
 DUSt3R~\cite{wang2023dust3r} reconstructs geometry by regressing pointmaps directly from image pairs using a transformer, while VGGT~\cite{wang2025vggt} generalizes this idea by handling multiple views jointly through global attention across all input images.
 Subsequent work extends DUSt3R and VGGT to dynamic scenes by fine-tuning them on motion-rich datasets, with some methods incorporating correspondence supervision through optical flow or point tracking~\cite{st4rtrack2025, zhang2025pomato}.
 These approaches retain the assumption that all points are predicted in a shared reference frame---a natural choice for static scenes but potentially ambiguous in dynamic scenarios.